How to Qualify

 What are the entry requirements?

-An applicant who is unable to satisfy the experience criterion set out at 5. above due to parental leave, illness or other extenuating circumstances may seek an exemption at the Family Law Arbitration Group Committee’s discretion.
+- Candidates must support the Resolution Code of Practice Applicants other than retired judges must provide the name of two referees who are judges, tribunal chairpersons or Queens Counsel.
+Only one referee may be from the same firm or chambers as the applicant.
+An applicant who is unable to satisfy the experience criterion set out at above due to parental leave, illness or other extenuating circumstances may seek an exemption at the Institute of Family Law Arbitration Advisory Committee’s discretion.

 What is the course fee and what does it include?

-The course fee is £1650 + VAT.
-The fee includes registration on the course, the first attempt at the Award writing exercise, study materials, lunch and refreshments throughout the day and dinner on the second evening of the course.
+There is a non refundable administration fee upon application of £144.
+The course fee is £1650 + VAT for the financial arbitrator training and £1600 + VAT for the children arbitrator training, payable in advance.
+The fee includes registration on the course, the first attempt at the Award writing exercise, study materials, lunch and refreshments throughout the day.
 It does not include overnight accommodation.

 What happens when I register for the course?

 Upon successful registration, candidates will receive confirmation they are booked on the course.
-Approximately 3 weeks before the course starts pre course materials will be sent out.
+Approximately three weeks before the course starts pre-course materials will be sent out.

 What is the CIArb’s policy on ‘cancellation of courses’?